fenago/R-Programming/md/Lab_1.md

 ![](./images/964d9ef6-22e4-4b1a-a10d-85742f2425d9.png)

-To access a certain item in the vector, you can use indexing.
-R is a 1-indexed language, meaning all counting starts at 1 (versus other languages, such as Python, which are 0-indexed---that is, in Python, the first element of the array is said to be at the 0th position).

-The first item in a vector can be accessed using `vector[1]`, and so on.
-If the index doesn\'t exist in the vector, R will simply output an `NA`, which is R\'s default way of indicating a missing value.
-We\'ll cover missing values in R at length in Lab 3.

 Let us now use `c()` to create a vector, examine its class and type, and access different elements of the vector using vector indexing.